hwanheelee1993/UMIC/README.md

 http://milabfile.snu.ac.kr:15000/sharing/6Rc7T0aAh <br>
 4) Pascal50s <br>
 http://milabfile.snu.ac.kr:15000/sharing/aWfIMkXwR <br>
+Download the files and extract it to the place that has enough space.

 Please refer to the offical repo of UNITER for computing other visual features. <br>